python-attrs/attrs/docs/types.md

 Even when going all-in on type annotations, you will need {func}`attrs.field` for some advanced features, though.

-One of those features are decorator-based features like defaults.
+One of those features is decorator-based functionality like defaults.
-It's important to remember that *attrs* doesn't do any magic behind your back here:
+It's important to remember that *attrs* does not perform any hidden magic here:
-The decorators are implemented using an object that is returned by the call to {func}`attrs.field`.
+The decorators are implemented using the object returned by the call to {func}`attrs.field`.

-Attributes that only carry a class annotation do not have that object so trying to call a method on it will inevitably fail.
+Attributes that only carry a class annotation do not have that object, so trying to call a method on it will inevitably fail.

 ## Forward references

 Python doesn't allow referencing classes in type annotations that haven't been defined yet.
-Since it's a common requirement in real-world code, though, there's been traditionally the workaround of defining them using string literals:
+Since this is a common requirement in real-world code, the traditional workaround has been defining them using string literals:

 ```python
 class C:
     another_c: "C"
 ```

-This is called a *forward references* ({pep}`526`) and can be enabled automatically for a whole file by using `from __future__ import annotations` ({pep}`563`).
+These are called *forward references* ({pep}`526`) and can be enabled automatically for a whole file by using `from __future__ import annotations` ({pep}`563`).

-As of Python 3.14 this is not necessary anymore since it introduced [*deferred evaluation of annotations*](https://docs.python.org/3/whatsnew/3.14.html#whatsnew314-deferred-annotations) ({pep}`649` and {pep}`749`) that has a more sophisticated system based on {class}`annotationlib.ForwardRef`s but serves to solve the same problem.
+As of Python 3.14, this is no longer necessary because it introduced [*deferred evaluation of annotations*](https://docs.python.org/3/whatsnew/3.14.html#whatsnew314-deferred-annotations) ({pep}`649` and {pep}`749`) that has a more sophisticated system based on {class}`annotationlib.ForwardRef`s, but ultimately solves the same problem.

-In both cases, if you need to resolve these to real types, you can call {func}`attrs.resolve_types` which will update the attributes in place.
+In both cases, if you need to resolve these to real types, you can call {func}`attrs.resolve_types`, which will update the attributes in place.

 ## Class variables and constants